UllashSaha/online-bookstore/README.md

 # Online Bookstore Application
- A web-based bookstore application that allows dynamic book search options for the users
+ A web-based bookstore application that that facilitates role-based authentication, dynamic book search options, and add-to-cart features.

 ## Features
-* Book CRUD operations
+* Book CRUD operations for Admins
 * Dynamic Search options
+* Add-To-Cart

 ## Technologies & Libraries
 Project is created with: